liangtianumich/ART_data_analyzer/ART_installation_guide/readme.txt

 Note for running ART:
 The user need to source art_install.sh every time to set up the library path to openmpi and openblas whenever they want to USE the ART and/or lammps.

-It is suggested that the user can copy the content in art_install.sh into .profile in linux ubuntu or .bash_profile in Mac to make the environment set-up for ART and lammps permanent.
+It is suggested that the user can copy the content in art_install.sh into .profile in linux ubuntu or .bash_profile in Mac to make the environment set-up for ART and lammps permanent, may need log out current user account and log in to make it effective for ubuntu since the default ubuntu bash is not a log-in shell by default while Mac bash is a log-in shell by default.
+Whether log-in or non log-in of current shell (saved in $SHELL) can be checked by echo $0.
+Log-in shell will return -bash, non-log in return bash.
+If $SHELL is not bash, it is suggested to change the default shell to bash by chsh -s /bin/bash .
+It is not suggested to put these non-bash specific commands into bash specific .bashrc which is executed for any non-login shell.
+Other types of shell besides bash such as sh, ksh can also read non-bash specific commands in .profile. .profile usually also source .bashrc.
+If .bash_profile exists, .profile will not be read.